 Binevenagh, Co.
 Derry

 This majestic mountain range offers panoramic views of the surrounding landscapes which stretch to the Atlantic Ocean.
 Binevenagh was used during filming as the place where Daenerys is rescued by Drogon, her dragon child.

 Cushendun Caves, Co.
 Antrim

-Formed over 400 million years, these epic caves in Antrim are another GOT filming location in Northern Ireland which you can visit.
+Formed over 400 million years, these epic caves in Antrim are another GOT filming location in Northern Ireland that you can visit.
 If you remember, this is where Melisandre bore the shadow assassin.

 The Castles, Waterways and Beaches

 Shane’s Castle, Co.
 Antrim

 This cinematic setting was used as the filming location for one of the more memorable jousting tournaments: the one where Gregor Clegane beheads a horse.